kevinkarbstein/GenomeXtract/README.md

   --genome_type         The type of genome to download (STRING; chloroplast,mitochondrial,nuclear_genome).
   --annotated           Select only gene-annotated nuclear genomes.
   --assembly_level      Choose the assmbly level of the nuclear genome (STRING; scaffold, chromosome).
+  --genome-size-mb      Expected genome size in Mb.
+If the target taxon has no genome, this value is used
+                        to select the most similar proxy genome (FLOAT, default: None).
+  --max-genomes         Maximum number of genomes to compare target genome.
+The more genomes allowed,
+                        the longer the distance-based sample calculations will take (INTEGER, default: None).
+  --min-shared-fraction Only organellar genome sequences: The fraction of positions where sequence overlaps
+                        with others (FLOAT, default: 0.7).
+  --min_site_occupancy  Only organellar genome sequences: The fraction of sequences that must have a base
+                        at a site (FLOAT, default: 0.5).
+  --collapse-to-species Only organellar genome sequences: Collapse multiple accessions per species
+                        to the best Average Nucleotide Identity (ANI) hit.
   --overwrite           Overwrite existing output folder.
   --email               Your email for NCBI Entrez queries (STRING).
 ```